epic-kitchens/epic-kitchens-100-narrator/README.md

 to avoid clipping.

 Alternatively, if you switch the option `Settings -> Hold to record` you can record while holding down either the record button or the enter key.
-In this case the recording will stop immediately as soon as you release the key or the button.

 ### Jumping to, playing, deleting and overwriting recordings